syncfusion-content/maui-docs/MAUI/DataForm/Editors.md

 #### Changing the ItemsSource of Picker

 By default, the `ItemsSource` for the picker is auto-generated for the enum type property.
-For other types, you can set the `ItemsSource` by using `IDataFormSourceProvider`.
+For other types, you can set the `ItemsSource` by using [IDataFormSourceProvider](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataForm.IDataFormSourceProvider.html).

 **Using IDataFormSourceProvider**